ehrpg/lastdescent/docs/technology.md

 _Never underestimate the bandwidth of a fleet of haulers hurling down the highway_

-The earth's internet hit a barrier in reaching the furthest reaches of space.
-While the technology was brought to all stations and planets, they are not interlinked with each other.
+The earth's internet hit a barrier in reaching the furthest reaches of space, namely other star systems.
+While the technology was brought to all stations and planets, they are only interlinked with each other within the same solar system.

-Data is transferred by hauling data storage units by ship from one point to another.
-A business has formed around need, were so called data haulers offer their services in transporting data from one place to another.
+Data is transferred by hauling data storage units by ship from one solar system to another.
+A business has formed around this need, were so called data haulers offer their services in transporting data from one place to another.
 Likewise pirates have targeted these haulers, to steal it.
 Potentially to find something which incriminates the owners.